jungminso/ns-3.27-advcomm/lab01.md

 ## Lab-01.
 Installing and Running ns-3

 In this lab, you will install ns-3 on your Linux machine, and run your first simulation.
+Note that the labs are based on ns-3.27.

 ### Install ns-3 on your machine